 Here are the first steps you need to take with your website:

 A domain is essentially a website address.
 It’s where people to go to find your website.
 Ideally your domain name will be reflective of your brand name.
 For example Amazon is Amazon.com, BBC is bbb.co.uk etc. All domains will start with www which stands for world wide web.
 Some companies will use an abbreviation, for example British airways is ba.com.

 Buying a domain name is actually very simple.
 The problem you are most likely to face is that whatever you choose is likely to already be registered by someone, especially if it’s a ‘dot com’

-To buy a domain you can simply go to a company like ionos.co.uk or hover.com where you will be able to check availability of your chosen name as well as prices.
+To buy a domain you can simply go to a company like www.1and1.com or www.hover.com where you will be able to check availability and prices.
 Domains can cost as little as £1 per year to register.